 Manure provides many of the nutrients needed to raise crops, making it an ideal source of fertilizer.
 The amount of nutrients within manure can vary by the livestock source, whether that source is from a dairy, beef, poultry, or even a swine operation.
 It can also vary by the nutrient content of the feed being fed to those sources.
 Dairy cows being fed certain feed mixes or rations can have significantly different amounts of nutrients available in their manure compared with dairy cows receiving other feed mixes or rations.
+If you purchase manure, make sure that you are given its nutrient content.

 Test manure samples to determine accurate nutrient levels before applying manure to any fields.
 The remaining nutrients not provided in the manure can then be met using commercial products.
+Only use licensed labs that test for moisture, total nitrogen (N), ammonium N, organic N, phosphorus as P2O5 and potassium as K2O.